drop2jyoti/Estimation-of-Obesity-Levels/README.md

 #### 3. Hyperparameter Tuning
-      - Tuning of hyperparamter tuning on XgBoost and Random Forest
+      - Tuning of hyperparamters on XgBoost and Random Forest models
       - **Comparison of model performances** to select the best-performing model using **GridSearch**.
-      - Applied 5 fold cross validation
+      - Application of 5 fold cross validation

 #### 4. **Feature Engineering**
       - We used **XGBoost, Random Forest** and **SHAP** to assess **feature importance**.
-   - Utilizatiion of  **correlation matrix** insight to eliminate redundant features.
+      - Utilizatiion of a **correlation matrix** to gain insight for elimination of redundant features.

 #### 5. **Feature Elimination and Model Comparison**
       - Reduction of the feature set based on **feature importance** and **correlations**.
       - Comparison of performance of the models with a reduced feature set against the **baseline model**.

 #### 6. **Findings and Conclusion**
-   - Summarization of key findings from **EDA** and **ML analysis**.
+      - Summarization of key findings from the **EDA** and **ML analysis**.
       - Determine the influence of various features in predicting obesity levels.
       - Reccomendations for future research.

 ### Key Observations